-- the impact of the COVID-19 pandemic; - the progress and results of our clinical studies and preclinical development; - the cost of manufacturing clinical supplies of our product candidates; - the costs, timing and outcome of regulatory review of our product candidates and research activities; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.
+- the impact of the COVID-19 pandemic, including any resurgence or the emergence of new variants; - the impact of continued increase in inflation rates or interest rates; - the progress and results of our clinical studies and preclinical development; - the cost of manufacturing VOWST and our product candidates; - the costs, timing and outcome of regulatory review of our product candidates and research activities; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - our share of the profits and losses from commercial sales of VOWST pursuant to the 2021 Nestlé Agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.

-Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
-In addition, our product candidates, if approved, may not achieve commercial success.
-Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for many years, if ever.
+Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval for our current or future product candidates and achieve product sales.
+In addition, VOWST and our product candidates, if approved, may not achieve commercial success.
+Additionally, part of our commercial revenues, if any, will be derived from sales of product candidates that we do not expect to be commercially available for many years, if ever.
 Accordingly, we will need to obtain substantial additional funds to achieve our business objectives.

 Adequate additional funds may not be available to us on acceptable terms, or at all.
-Additionally, market volatility resulting from the COVID-19 pandemic or other factors could also adversely impact our ability to access capital as and when needed.
+Additionally, market volatility resulting from macroeconomic conditions, the COVID-19 pandemic, or other factors could also adversely impact our ability to access capital as and when needed.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, our shareholders' ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our shareholders' rights as common stockholders.
-Our loan and security agreement with Hercules currently includes, and any additional debt financing and preferred equity financing, if available, may involve agreements that include, covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+Our Hercules Loan Agreement included and our Oaktree Term Loan includes, and any additional debt financing and preferred equity financing, if available, may involve agreements that include, covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Additional debt or preferred equity financing may also require the issuance of warrants, which could potentially dilute our shareholders' ownership interest.